jcst40/Kobra-Kai-with-Thumbnail-preview/README.md

 //
 # Kobra-Kai-with-Thumbnail-preview
-This is a basically malebuffy's Kobra Kai firmware forked to run in the Anycubic Kobra Standard with some extra features from jojos38 firmware.
+This is basically malebuffy's Kobra Kai firmware forked to run in the Anycubic Kobra Standard with some extra features from jojos38 firmware.
 Features:

 From jojos38: